RapidRide H Line

 We’re working with partner jurisdictions to help keep what’s great about Route 120 while also improving access to bus service.
 They’ll help us find new ways of helping people get where they need to go, and collaborate with us to make roadway and corridor improvements that support RapidRide service.

-We’ll do three rounds of outreach to the public about this project.
+We’re doing several rounds of outreach to the public about this project.